-Most ABN Sole Traders find it tough to work out exactly how much tax they’ll need to pay.
-Most tax calculators are set up for permanent employees working PAYG jobs, and so aren’t accurate for self-employed contractors and freelancers.
+Most sole traders find it hard to work out exactly how much tax they’ll need to pay.
+Most tax calculators are set up for permanent employees working PAYG jobs, and so aren’t accurate for sole traders, contractors and freelancers.

-At Hnry we decided to create our own tax calculator, specifically for sole traders.
-It will calculate out how much tax you’ll need to pay across the main tax types.
+We decided to create our own tax calculator, specifically for sole traders, to help you calculate how much tax you’ll need to pay across the main tax types.

 Key Taxes for the Self-Employed: